ekamp/OS/Exam2StudyGuide.md

 <i>By putting devices in the same hierachical name space as files the OS provides a degree of transparency where apps do not know if they are interacting with a file or with a device, this is seen when a user uses a terminal window where the terminal can take input from the keyboard and from a built in file in the same manner.</i>

 ###Device Drivers
-Device drivers are modular and can be compiled into the kernal and are either loaded at initialization or dynamically loaced at any time in the future.
+- Device drivers are modular and can be compiled into the kernal and are either loaded at initialization or dynamically loaced at any time in the future.
+- Next the drivers register themselves with with the kernels interrupt handler.
+- Then when an interrupt occurs the handler calls the appropriate handling function in the driver.
+- To ensure it does not take two long it is split into to processes
+<b>Top Half</b> : the interrupt service routine that is registered with the interrupt handler.
+Does as little as possible grabbing data placing it into a buffer and scheduling bottom half activity.
+<b>Bottom Half</b> : Scheduled by the top half and does much of the work.
+Because it runs in the kernal thread it may block.

+###Disk Scheduling
+Spinning magnetic disks are still the dominant device for storing large amounts of information.
+<b>Disk Scheduling Algorithm</b> : Used to optimize the flow of data between memory and disk.

+<b>First Come First Serve FFS</b> Processes requests in the order in which they are generated.

+<b>Elevator Algorithm</b> : Moves the head of the disk back and forth, uses the system to keep track of the current head position and direction.
+Requests are sorted in the order they arrived and the head moves from track 0 to track n.

+<b>Look Algorithm</b> : Reverses the disk's head direction if there are no blocks schedulred beyond the current point.

+<b>Circular Scan</b> : Schedules disk requests only when the head is moving in one direction to avoid preferential treatment of blocks in the middle.

+<b>Circular Look </b> : Is similar to look except schedules requests only in one direction.

+<b>Shortest Seek Time First</b> : the queue of current requests is to be sorted by cylinder numbers closest to the current head position and requests made in that order.